-This is a Physic Medical Orders Scope of Treatment (MOST) cian Order Sheet based on the person's medical Patient's Last Name: Form must be reviewed at least annually. treatment for th wishes.
+This is a Physic Medical Orders Scope of Treatment (MOST) cian Order Sheet based on the person's medical Patient's Last Name: Form must be reviewed at least annually. treatment for th vishes.
 Any section not completed indicates full nat section.
 When the need occurs, first follow hen contact physician.
-Patient's First Name, Middle In tial: Patient's Date of Birth Section A Check One Box Only CARDIOPULMONARY RESUSCITATION Attempt Resuscitation (CPR) When not in cardiopulmonary arrest, follow orders Do Not Attempt Resusci Section B Check One Box Only MEDICAL INTERVENTIONS: Person has Full Scope of Treatment: Use intubation, adv indicated, medical treatment, IV fluids, etc.; also p Limited Additional Interventions: Use med Do not use intubation or mechanical ventilation; a Avoid intensive care, Comfort Measures: Keep clean, warm and dry other measures to relieve pain and suffering.
+Patient's First Name, Middle I nitial: Patient's Date of Birth Section A Check One Box Only CARDIOPULMONARY RESUSCITATION Attempt Resuscitation (CPR) When not in cardiopulmonary arrest, follow orders is Do Not Attempt Resuse Section B Check One Box Only MEDICAL INTERVENTIONS: Person has Full Scope of Treatment: Use intubation, advindicated, medical treatment, IV fluids, etc.; also p Limited Additional Interventions: Use med Do not use intubation or mechanical ventilation; at Avoid intensive care.
+Comfort Measures: Keep clean, warm and dry other measures to relieve pain and suffering.
 Use of for comfort.
-Do not transfer to hospital unlee Other Instructions anced airway interventions, mechanic rovide comfort measures.
-Iransfer ical treatment, IV fluids and cardiac r iso provide comfort measures.
-Irans v.
-Use medication by any route, posit oxygen, suction and manual treatment to hospital if indicated nonitoring as indicated. fer to hospital if indicated, ioning, wound care and of airway obstruction as needed Section C Check One Box Only ANTIBIOTICS Antibiotics if life can be prolonged.
-Determine use or limitation of antibiotics when No Antibiotics (use other measures to relieve syn Other Instructions Therefore the second se Section D Check One Box Only in Each Column MEDICALLY ADMINISTERED FLUIDS Aphysically feasible.
-IV fluids long-term if indicated IV fluids for a defined trial period No IV fluids (provide other measures to ensure or Other Instructions Feeding tube for ng-term if indicated ra defined trial period Section E Check The Appropriate Box DISCUSSED WITH AND AGREED TO BY: Parent or guardian if Heal() care agent Legal guardian of th Basis for order must be documunited in medical record.
-Patient Patient Patient Spare Patient Patient Spare Patient Spare Patient Patien parient is a minor parents and a Majority of p adult siblings power to make An individual with the paties atient's reasonably available Signature of P P Signature (Required): re Agent, Spouse, or Other Po Phone #: I agree that ade Treatment pref document refle If signed by a p equate information has been provided and signifi- erences have been expressed to the physician (M cts those treatment preferences and indicates info patient representative, preferences expressed must Contact information for personal representative equired to sign this form to receive treatment. cant thought has been given to l D/DO), physician assistant, or omed consent. at reflect patient's wishes as bes nurse practitioner.
-This
+Do not transfer to hospital unlee.
+Other Instructions anced airway interventions, mechar rovide comfort measures.
+Iransf ical treatment, IV fluids and cardiac iso provide comfort measures.
+Iran v.
+Use medication by any route, pos oxygen, suction and manual treatme er to hospital if indicated. monitoring as indicated. sefer to hospital if indicated. sitioning, wound care and ent of airway obstruction as needed Section C Check One Box Only ANTIBIOTICS Antibiotics if life can be prolonged.
+Determine use or limitation of antibiotics when No Antibiotics (use other measures to relieve syn Other Instructions Therefore the second se Section D Check One Box Only in Each Column MEDICALLY ADMINISTERED FLUIDS Aphysically feasible, IV fluids long-term if indicated IV fluids for a defined trial period No IV fluids (provide other measures to ensure or Feeding tube h ong-term if indicated or a defined trial period Section E Check The Appropriate Box DISCUSSED WITH AND AGREED TO BY: Parent or guardian if Heal() care agent Legal guardian of th Attorney-in-fact with documunited in medical record.
+Patient Patient Patient Patient Spouse patient is a minor parents and Majority of adult sibling a power to make An individual with the pat patient's reasonably available adult children patient's reasonably available al with an established relationship ient who is acting in good faith an convey the wishes of the patient Signature of P MD/DO, PA, or N erasa, Parent of Minor, Guardian, Health Ca P Signature (Required): re Agent, Spouse, or Other 1 Phone #: I agree that ade Treatment pref document refle equired and must either be on this form or on file quarte information has been provided and signification of the physician (M cts those treatment proferences and indicates information representative, preferences expressed must Contact information for personal representative cant thought has been given to D/DO), physician assistant, or omed consent. at reflect patient's wishes as be nurse practitioner.
+This est understood by that representative. quired to sign this form to receive treatment.